linode/docs/docs/guides/development/javascript/what-are-service-workers/index.md

 </html>
     {{< /file >}}

 1. Create a `main.js` file in the `public` directory.
-Give it the contents shown below, which have this file register and initialize the service worker:
+Give it the contents shown below, which have this file register and initialize the service worker.

     {{< file "public/main.js" >}}
 navigator.serviceWorker.register('service-worker.js', {scope: "./"});